Why long-form content rules the web

 Come up with a logical structure and stick to it.
 For example, start by very broadly explaining the topic and get down to very specific sub-topics, one by one.
 Give each of your major points a subtitle and a paragraph of its own, thus making your piece delightfully scannable (we still want to cater for the speed readers, even though we’re going long form).

 Pepper your article with interesting quotes, images, and even videos.
 Depending on the tone, you could even use GIFs.
 The point is to make it into something colourful and engaging that also draws on solid evidence to back it up.
 With a long form piece, don’t be slack when it comes to going the extra mile.
 Make a diagram to illustrate your point or link to some slides you made on the subject.
 Long form is about those little extras that you don’t usually get with a 400-word blog post.
-These things add real value and make people want to share your article because of how useful it is.
+These extra elements add real value and make people want to share your article.

 Ready to create something meaty?
-Remember, if you don’t have the time or the resources to create high quality content like this, there is always help at hand.
+If you don’t have the time or the resources to create high quality content like this, help is at hand.
 I create shareworthy long form articles that drive people to take action.
 Get in touch if you’d like to know more.